 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chinese restaurants typically turn out a high volume of dishes in a noticeably short time.
-The secret is stir-frying, a speedy cooking method that tosses bite-size pieces of meat and vegetables in hot oil in a wok or skillet.
-You can use the same technique at home to replicate Chinese takeout or get a work-night dinner on the table in a hurry.
+The secret is stir-frying, a speedy cooking method that tosses bite-sized pieces of meat and vegetables in hot oil over a wok or skillet.
+You can use the same technique at home to replicate Chinese takeout or get a work-night dinner on the table in a hurry!

 Prepared oyster sauce, available at most grocery stores, adds the essence of oysters to this dish.
-But the finished flavor of a dish served with oyster sauce--a compilation of ingredients including the prepared oyster sauce--becomes more savory than fishy.
+The finished flavor of a dish served with oyster sauce—combined with all of the other ingredients—becomes more savory than fishy.

-- 1 pound chicken (boneless breasts or thighs, chopped into bite-size pieces)
+- 1 pound chicken (boneless breasts or thighs, chopped into bite-sized pieces)